shapoco/mamefont/README.md

 ## Bytecode Block

 A Bytecode Block is the concatenation of all glyph bytecodes.
-If a Shrink Glyph Table is applied, the start of each glyph bytecode must be aligned to a 2-byte boundary.
+When a Shrinked Glyph Table is applied, the first instruction in a glyph is aligned to a 2-byte boundary, but subsequent instructions are placed immediately after the previous instruction.

 |Size \[Bytes\]|Description|
 |:--:|:--|